Are you much more comfortable praying silently than out loud?

 If you answered yes to all of the above, you are like the majority of us.
-Most of us feel blessed when other people pray for us.
-But we feel a bit insecure when asked to pray in front of others.
+Most of us feel blessed when other people pray for us but not comfortable praying out loud.
+Praying in front of others can make us feel a bit insecure.

 This feeling is so normal that it motivated Jesus’ disciples to ask him to teach them how to pray.
 It also motivated him to teach them the prayer most of us refer to as The Lord’s Prayer.